kannibalox/pyrosimple/docs/advanced.md

 ### Copy Session Metafiles by Category

-Here\'s a practical example for using `--spawn`, it copies all your loaded metafiles from the session directory into a folder structure categorized by the *ruTorrent* label.
+Here's a practical example for using `--spawn`, it copies all your loaded metafiles from the session directory into a folder structure categorized by the *ruTorrent* label.
 Unlabelled items go to the `_NOLABEL` folder.